gouniverse/vaultstore/docs/proposals/20250312_enhanced_encryption.md

 # Enhanced Encryption Proposal

+## Status: Reviewed (2025.03.12)
+Spped has to be considered, especially for:
+- larger data (.e. files)
+- multiple token reads

 ## Overview

 This proposal suggests enhancing the encryption mechanism used in VaultStore to improve security and flexibility.